Self-guided Approximate Linear Programs: Feature-based Approximate Linear Program

-Proposition \ref{prop:Algo1Convergence} shows that Algorithm \ref{alg:sampledBasesALP} with $\mathcal{M}\programIndex{N}=\mbox{FALP}\programIndex{N}$ terminates when $\nu$ is positive almost everywhere (e.g., if it is chosen to be uniform) and under an assumption that the state-visit frequency of the greedy policy is bounded.
-Specifically, for a given greedy policy $\pi_g(\coef)$, its state visit frequency $\visitFreq{\chi}(\coef)$ defines the following probability of visiting a subset of states $\sSpace_1\subseteq\sSpace$ (see, e.g., pages 132--133 in \citealt{hernandez1996discrete}):
+The state-relevance distribution $\nu$ plays an important role in linking the quality of the VFA to greedy policy performance \citep{farias2003ALP,desai2009smoothed,sun2014quadratic}.
+Proposition \ref{prop:worst case policy performance} formalizes this link using the state-visit frequency $\visitFreq{\chi}(\coef)$ of a greedy policy, which defines the following probability of visiting a subset of states $\sSpace_1\subseteq\sSpace$ (see, e.g., pages 132--133 in \citealt{hernandez1996discrete}):

-where state $s^{\pi_g(\coef)}_{t+1}$ and transition probability $P$ retain their definitions from \S\ref{section:Optimality Equation and an Exact Linear Program}, and $\chi(\sSpace_1)$ is the probability of the initial state belonging to $\sSpace_1$.
-Expected value $\expt$ is taken with respect to control policy $\pi_g(\coef)$ and initial state distribution $\chi$ over initial state $s_0$.
-Assuming that the state-occupancy frequency is bounded is also needed when proving the convergence of other approximate dynamic programming algorithms (see, e.g., \citealp{munos2003error}). \looseness=-1 \begin{proposition} Suppose that $\mathcal{M}\programIndex{N}=\mbox{FALP}\programIndex{N}$ in Algorithm \ref{alg:sampledBasesALP}, the state-relevance distribution $\nu$ assigns positive mass to all non-zero measure subsets of the state space, and the state-visit frequency $\visitFreq{\chi}(\coef_{\scaleto{\mathrm{N}}{4pt}})$ is bounded above by a constant for all $N$.
-Then, for a given $\delta\in(0,1]$ and $\tau\in(0,1]$, Algorithm \ref{alg:sampledBasesALP} terminates after a finite number of iterations with a probability of at least $1-\delta$. \end{proposition}
+where state $s^{\pi_g(\coef)}_{t+1}$ and transition probability distribution $P$ retain their definitions from \S\ref{sec:Exact Linear Programs}, and $\chi(\sSpace_1)$ is the probability of the initial state belonging to $\sSpace_1$.
+The expectation $\expt$ is taken with respect to control policy $\pi_g(\coef)$ and initial state distribution $\chi$ over initial state $s_0$.